elastic/ansible-elasticsearch/README.md

 * The role aims to be idempotent.
 Running the role multiple times, with no changes, should result in no state change on the server.
 If the configuration is changed, these will be applied and
 Elasticsearch restarted where required.
 * Systemd is used for Ubuntu versions >= 15, Debian >=8, Centos >=7.
 All other versions use init for service scripts.
+* In order to run x-pack tests a license file with shield enabled is required.
+A trial license is appropriate.
+Set the environment variable `ES_XPACK_LICENSE_FILE` to the full path of the license file prior to running tests.

 ## IMPORTANT NOTES RE PLUGIN MANAGEMENT